kuhchung/kuhchung.github.io/pages/hunters-notes/Deviljho.md

 ## Random Useless Trivia
 Deviljho will eat captured boss monsters.
 Nothing graphic happens though, and the captured boss monster will not despawn.

+DEVILJHO DOES NOT EAT HIS OWN TAIL. *sigh*